Monday, November 19, 2012

 Civilian Court-Martial Lawyers: Military Officer Represented by Attorney Richard V. Stevens Fully Acquitted of Rape/Sexual Assault Court-Martial Claims (UCMJ Article 120)

 Military Defense Lawyer (Former JAG Attorney) News:

-Recently, a military noncommissioned officer who was tried by general court-martial for charges alleging aggravated sexual assault (alleged nonconsensual sexual intercourse due to “substantial incapacitation” by alcohol – allegedly too drunk to consent) and attempted forcible sodomy was fully acquitted by the military court panel (“jury”).
+Recently, a military officer who was tried by general court-martial for charges alleging aggravated sexual assault (alleged nonconsensual, forcible intercourse) and indecent conduct was fully acquitted by the military court panel (“jury”).
 The accused military member was defended by military law attorney Richard V. Stevens (Military Defense Law Offices of Richard V. Stevens, P.C.).